Brian Fowler (racing driver)

 Brian Fowler (born 11 November 1971, in St Andrew, Jamaica) is a Jamaican racing driver competing in the FIA F4 US Championship.

 Fowler made his professional debut in the 2011 IMSA Prototype Lites Championship with ANSA motosports.
-After a year hiatus returned for the 2013 Pirelli World Challenge in TCB with Shea Racing.
+After a year hiatus, he returned for the 2013 Pirelli World Challenge in TCB with Shea Racing.

-He also competed in the 2014 Canadian Formula 1600 super series, that had events supporting the Canadian Formula 1 Grand Prix at Circuit Gilles Villeneuve and Honda Indy Toronto.
+Fowler also competed in the 2014 Canadian Formula 1600 super series, that had events supporting the Canadian Formula 1 Grand Prix at Circuit Gilles Villeneuve and Honda Indy Toronto.